wellscrosby/MRGHoloOcean/docs/usage/examples/custom-scenarios.rst

 Holodeck's Scenario Search Path
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you give a scenario name to :func:`holodeck.make`, Holodeck will search
+When you give a scenario name to :func:`holoocean.make`, Holodeck will search
 look each package folder (see :ref:`package-locations`) until it finds a
 ``.json`` file that matches the scenario name.